skyylord0/CTF-Labs-Writeups/TryHackMe/Game Zone - Writeup.md

 - **Finally, we obtained a shell with root privileges (confirmed with the `whoami` command).
 We got the final flag too.**

 # Trophy
----
 **User.txt → `649ac17b1480ac13ef1e4fa579dac95c`**

 **Root.txt → `a4b945830144bdd71908d12d902adeee`**

 # Remediation Summary
----
 - **Restrict port opening/exposing privileges.**
 - **Update outdated packages and software.**
 - **Sanitize user input to prevent injection attacks.**
 # Lessons Learned
----
-- **Use your authenticated cookies on tools such as sqlmap to avoid redirections to login portals.
+- **Use your authenticated cookies on tools such as sqlmap to avoid redirections to login portals.**
 - **Always try many exploits in Metasploit.
 Use `setg` to set options only one time (global).**
 - **Use Metasploit for privilege escalation exploits.**
 - **Use reverse SSH tunnels to expose (hidden) services on a target machine to us locally.**